SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/background-computing-and-batch-processing.md

 ## Constructing a Custom Batch Task

-The custom batch task I will demonstrate is not necessarily an ideal batch task, but it will demonstrate all of the concepts required in order to be run as a custom batch task, and return a defined result to the 6.web application.
+The custom batch task I will demonstrate is not necessarily an ideal batch task, but it will demonstrate all of the concepts required to be run as a custom batch task, and return a defined result to the 6.web application.

 ### Creating the Plug-In